What is Sciety?

 What are 'Lists'?

-Lists are collections of curated preprints.
+Lists are collections of curated preprints by theme, subject, or any other topic.
 Both individuals and groups on Sciety can curate lists to make it easier for other scientists to find preprints of interest.
-Users can now maintain multiple lists based around theme, subject, or any other topic by saving and un-saving articles to a list of their choosing.
+Groups can highlight these on their home pages, surfacing the work of their preprint review initiatives.

 How do I create a new list?